uib-ub/hono-kube-deploy-automation/README.md

     end
 ```

+## Webhook Settings

+- Go to `Webhooks` under repository `Settings`, and click `Add webhook`
+- Add `https://api-git-deploy.testdu.uib.no/webhook` under `Payload URL`, and `application/json` under `Contentt type`
+- Give a Secret, which will be used in for webhook server to recieve webhook events
+- Select `Let me select individual events.`, then choose `Pull requests` and `Issue commits`
+- Click `Add webhook`

 ## Configuration and Secrets

 The application requires configuration and secret settings.
-Configuration can be loaded from a file (config.yaml)
+Configuration can be loaded from a file (`config.yaml`)
-The secrets and environment variables are handled by Github repository secrets and used in the Github workflow.
+The secrets are handled by Github repository secrets and used in the Github workflow (`cicd.yaml`) job `deploy-secrets`.

-Key secret:
+Key secrets:

 - GitHub:
   - `GitHubToken`: GitHub personal access token for authentication.